-A new set of wooden kitchen cabinets should last for years, but optimally, they should be kept in a wood-friendly environment.
+A new set of solid wood cabinets should last for years, but optimally, they should be kept in a wood-friendly environment.
 Wood may seem sturdy and durable, but it is also more vulnerable to changes in temperature and humidity than you might realize.
-While your new cabinetry won’t be destroyed by the regular temperature changes that occur throughout the year, you should still check your thermostat to make sure that things don’t get too cold or too hot for your cabinets.

 Generally speaking, the temperature in your home won’t change more than a few degrees throughout the year.
 Your HVAC system should obviously keep your home warm in the winter and cool during the summer.
 For the most part, you shouldn’t have too many extreme temperature changes.
 This consistency is a good thing because drastic temperature changes can cause problems for wooden structures.
 Like just about everything else, wood expands in heat and contracts in the cold.
 Having your wooden cabinets go from being incredibly hot to bitterly cold in a short amount of time could cause them to crack due to stress.
 You might think that this is an unlikely scenario.
 But, it could happen if your furnace were to go out in the middle of a frigid winter day.

-To keep your wooden cabinets and other wood furniture in good working condition, try to keep your thermostat at a steady temperature.
-If you’re going to turn the temperature up or down, do so gradually.
+To keep your wooden cabinets and other wood furniture in good working condition, try to keep your thermostat at a steady temperature, typically around 68-72°F. If you’re going to turn the temperature up or down, do so gradually.
 This way you don’t put too much stress on your wood.